 GPS’s limitations is similar to the limitations of the human eye ability.

 “Like GPS, our visual ability, although quite impressive, has many limitations.
-This study shows that the solutions that the brain finds for dealing with imperfect information often match optimal solutions that engineers have come up with for similar problems, like your phone’s GPS.”
+This study shows that the solutions that the brain finds for dealing with imperfect information often match optimal solutions that engineers have come up with for similar problems, like your phone’s GPS.” said the study’s coauthor, Duje Tadin, associate professor of brain and cognitive sciences at the University of Rochester.

 The University of Rochester has found value in GPS vehicle tracking in there past by using GPS fleet management systems for their student shuttles.